 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where magnesiochloritoid typically forms.
+Look in metamorphic rocks country, the host setting where magnesiochloritoid typically forms.
 If you start seeing quartz, muscovite, chlorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, foliated masses, rosettes habit, so train your eye for that shape before scanning the outcrop.